sharpjs/RSMassTransit/README.md

 A good choice would be `C:\Program Files\RSMassTransit`.
 Then, edit the `RSMassTransit.exe.config` file as required.

-RSMassTransit will run as a console application if invoked directly.
+RSMassTransit runs as a normal console application if invoked directly by a logged-on user.
+It will exit on the first keypress.

 ```
-> .\RSMassTransit.exe
-Service started.
-Press any key to stop...
+RSMassTransit.exe
 ```

 To install RSMassTransit as a Windows service:

 ```
-> RSMassTransit.exe /install
+RSMassTransit.exe /install
 ```

 To uninstall the Windows service:

 ```
-> RSMassTransit.exe /uninstall
+RSMassTransit.exe /uninstall
 ```

 ## Development Setup